insure logo

 Who has the cheapest home and auto bundle in Maine?

-Auto-Owners has the cheapest home and auto bundle in Maine, with an average premium of $1,925.
+In Maine, Auto-Owners offers the cheapest rates for home and auto bundle, with an average premium of $1,925.

 How much can you save by bundling home and auto insurance in Maine?

-Bundling home and auto insurance can save you around 17% on average, depending on the insurer.
-Actual savings may vary based on your policies, location, and eligibility for discounts.
+On average, bundling home and auto insurance can save you about 17%, though your exact savings will depend on your coverage, location, and eligibility for discounts.

 How do home and auto bundle rates compare in Maine?

-Home and auto bundle rates in Maine can vary significantly by insurer.
-Some companies offer lower base premiums, while others provide larger discounts, and the difference between providers can be substantial.
-Comparing both the final price and the discount is key to finding the best deal.
+Home and auto bundle rates in Maine can vary widely by insurer.
+Some companies offer lower starting premiums, while others provide larger discounts, and the difference between providers can be significant.
+Comparing both the final cost and the discount is essential to finding the best deal.

 Here’s how rates and savings compare across top insurers in Maine: